rkazak07/Mssql-Helm-Chart/README.md

 ## Configuration

-The following table lists the configurable parameters of the Couchbase chart and their default values.
+The following table lists the configurable parameters of the mssql chart and their default values.

 | Parameter                                      | Description                                                                                                                                           | Default                           |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|